 As web design continues to prioritise user experience, dynamic typography will play a central role in creating adaptive, engaging, and accessible websites.

 Dynamic typography is a transformative tool in web design, enabling text to adapt to users’ needs and contexts.
 By leveraging techniques like variable fonts, CSS calculations, and animations, designers can create websites that are visually stunning, highly functional, and accessible.
-Following best practices ensures that typography enhances rather than hinders the user experience, while real-world examples like The New York Times and Apple demonstrate its potential.
+Following best practices ensures that typography enhances, rather than hinders, the user experience, while real-world examples such as The New York Times and Apple demonstrate its potential.
 As technologies like AI and advanced variable fonts emerge, dynamic typography will continue to evolve, offering exciting opportunities for designers and developers.

 Experiment with dynamic typography in your projects using tools like variable fonts and CSS media queries.
 Test across devices, prioritise accessibility, and let your creativity shine.
 Web design is ever-evolving, and typography will play a key role in shaping it.